 All enrollment and performance data in this report are extracted from DOE databases.
-First Coast Technical College and LTC submit data through the DOE Workforce Development Information System.
+First Coast Technical College and LTC submit data through the DOE Workforce Development Information System (WDIS).
 Community College and Technical Center Management Information System (CCTCMIS) personnel identify students enrolled in district-sponsored charter technical career centers.
 Then CCTCMIS identifies all other district technical career center students as public technical career center students.
 Daytona State College, whose data are reported on the Community College Student Data Base (SDB), sponsors ATC.
 Daytona State College personnel extract and submit a file of ATC student identifiers directly to DOE.
 CCTCMIS staff then match this file into the SDB to retrieve enrollment and performance data.
 The current report compares each of the three charter technical career centers to the aggregated 42 Florida public technical career centers.

-Charter technical career center enrollment represented 4.2 percent of the total charter and non-charter technical career center enrollment.
-Table 2 shows statewide public career center and charter technical career center 2008-09 student headcount in adult and non-college-credit career education programs.
+Charter technical career center enrollment represented 4.2 percent of the total charter and noncharter technical career center enrollment.
+Table 2 shows statewide public career center and charter technical career center 2009-10 student headcount in adult and non-college-credit career education programs.
 Enrollment is disaggregated by instruction type, with the largest enrollment in each row shaded.
-The largest program area enrollment for LTC was continuing workforce education (41 percent).
-First Coast Technical College's largest program area was career certificate programs (49 percent) while ATC's highest enrollments were in adult education programs (47 percent), specifically General Education Promotion (adult high school).

-The largest program area enrollment for LTC was continuing workforce education (41 percent).
-While the head count represents 41 percent of the total enrollment, these students generated only 75.27 FTE or 9 percent of total FTE.
-The public career centers' largest student enrollments were in Adult General Education: literacy courses at or below the twelfth grade level.
-The charter technical career centers' largest aggregate student enrollments (37 percent) were in career certificate programs.
+First Coast Technical College's largest program area was career certificate programs (49 percent) while ATC's highest enrollments (other than college credit) were in adult education programs (47 percent), specifically General Education Promotion (adult high school).
+The largest program area enrollment for LTC was continuing workforce education (34 percent), but this is misleading because CWE students on average are reported with fewer instructional hours than students in the other program areas.
+In Lake County School District CWE represented 25.6% of headcount but only 5.4% of instructional hours in 2009-10.
+The public career centers' largest student enrollments were in adult general education (47%).
+The charter technical career centers' largest aggregate student enrollments (39 percent) were in career certificate programs.